mbrazeau/MorphyLab/README.md

 # MorphyLab

 MorphyLab is a free prototype for a discrete character matrix editor.
+It is written in C++ using the Qt framework.

 To build MorphyLab, glone the git repository.
 Then run the `getdeps.py` python script as follows to clone and build all the dependencies.